-I’ve been riding since 2005 and what goes hand in hand to the motorcycle lifestyle (in my neck of the woods at least) is the weekly bike night outing.
-For the some of you who don’t have such events in your area – Bike Night is a gathering of motorcyclists and motorcycle enthusiasts at a local watering hole to socially gather vs to do an extended ride.
+I’ve been riding since 2005 and what goes hand in hand with the motorcycle lifestyle (in my neck of the woods at least) is the weekly bike night outing.
+For the some of you who don’t have such events in your area – Bike Night is a gathering of motorcyclists and motorcycle enthusiasts at a local watering hole to socially gather via motorcycle.
+No ride is planned.
+Just a chance to ride out to a place and rub elbows with fellow two wheeled Texan and other from our the world.

-Let’s get into it – depending on the riding group you frequent, these gatherings can be simple or more involved.
-Example: I’m lucky to be a part of a few riding groups that either tend to flock similar motorcycles together or be a melting pot of everything under the sun.
-But just like high school, “Cliques” naturally exist.
-The general motorcycle community in my area will tend to classify you as a Cruiser type of rider or Other Than.
+Let’s get into it – depending on the rider, these gatherings can be simple or more involved.
+Example: I’m lucky to be a part of a few riding groups that either tend to flock similar motorcycles or be a melting pot of everything under the sun. ”Cliques” naturally exist.
+The general motorcycle community in my area will tend to classify you as a Cruiser type of rider, Crotch Rocket Rider or Other Than.
 Lol!
-Recently (possibly a reflection of the economy) the custom chopper has gone the way of the dodo bird and I have noticed a surge of Euro/Asian Bobbers and Cafe Style bikes.
-These bikes are at first received among the herd as curiosities, but then become the focus of the gathering.

 In San Antonio, TX, you have a variety of bike night venues (depending on your availability and taste in motorcycles).
 The most successful and longest running bike night belongs to Hills & Dales Ice House (1542 White Fawn Dr, SAT 78258 – No Website Yet Grrrr).

 Hills & Dales host their bike nights every Wednesday evenings year round.
-The crowd is mostly Cruisers (Harley & Metric Bikes).
+The crowd is mostly Cruisers (Harley mostly & some Metric).
 But you will see a little bit of everything.
 Hills & Dales loves to consider itself as The Center of the Universe – due to it’s patrons are from all walks of life.
-It’s an old convenience store that evolved into an ice house with a great selection of all kinds of beer (on tap and more in bottle).
+It’s an old convenience store that evolved into an ice house with a great selection of beer (on tap and more in bottle).
 Be warned, no food is served beyond typical beer snacks.
+Lately, Singh’s Vietnamese Food Truck has been feeding the crowd recently with much success.
+Try the 10 hour Brisket anything!

 Next would be Texas Pride BBQ – (Every Thursday evening – Suspended during the winter only due to its distance from civilization).